As social media marketers work to build a following, one of the biggest challenges is coming up with fresh content ideas that can engage audiences.

 100. Reviews: Don’t be shy to share glowing customer reviews of your products.
 Social proof is important in the decision-making process and can spark a conversation.

-101. Testimonials: Ask for testimonials from fans and partners, tagging them when you share the content.
+101. Testimonials: Ask for text and video testimonials from fans and partners, tagging them when you share the content.
 Unlike reviews, testimonials can focus more on working with your company as a whole rather than your individual products or services.

 102. Influencer Posts: Partner with influencers to demonstrate your products’ abilities.
 Their social clout can go a long way in increasing engagement, website traffic and more.